ran0027/microsoft_movie_analysis/README.md

 ## Overview

 This project looks for film characteristics which are correlated to higher average revenue.
-Grouping film data by genre and release time reveals that certain choices of these characteristics are, on average, higher grossing.
+Grouping film data by genre and release time reveals that certain choices of these characteristics correspond to higher average revenue.
 Microsoft can use this information to determine what type of film to produce, and when to release it, to maximize revenue.

 ## Business Problem